 6. Avoid Eating While Walking

-Although it is not illegal to eat while walking, this practice is considered rude in many places.
+Although it is not illegal to eat while walking, this practice is seen as rude in many places.
 Japanese streets, especially in large cities, are extremely clean, and eating while walking can result in waste or crumbs on the ground.

 If you need to have a quick snack, look for an appropriate area, such as benches in parks or spaces near convenience stores, where there are often trash cans available.

-7. Use of Cell Phones in Public Transport
+7. Use of Cell Phones on Public Transport

-In public transportation, it is expected that you put your phone on silent mode and avoid making calls.
+On public transport, it is expected that you put your phone on silent mode and avoid making calls.
 If it is absolutely necessary to answer a call, keep the conversation brief and discreet, or wait until you disembark to return the call.

 This practice ensures that other passengers can travel in silence, something highly valued in Japan.

-8 types of people we find on Japanese trains
+8 types of people we encounter on trains in Japan

 8. Breastfeeding in Public

 Breastfeeding in public is a sensitive topic in Japan.
-Although it is not illegal, the practice is culturally regarded as a private moment.
+Although it is not illegal, the practice is culturally considered a private moment.
 Therefore, many mothers prefer to use designated spaces, such as breastfeeding rooms available in shopping malls, train stations, and large department stores.

 These spaces are equipped with comfortable chairs, changing tables, and even microwaves to warm bottles.
-If there isn't a nearby room, using a shawl or cover to cover breastfeeding is a discreet solution and generally well accepted.
+If there is no room nearby, using a shawl or cover to discreetly breastfeed is a solution that is generally well accepted.

 9. Silence in Religious Places